jhudsl/OTTR_Template/.github/automatic-issues/git-secrets.md

+**Note these steps are only pertinent if you are setting up this course outside of the jhudsl organization**

-For more information on these settings see instructions in the [getting started GitHub wiki pages](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/wiki/Setting-up-images-and-graphics).
+For more information on these settings see instructions in the [getting started GitHub wiki pages](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/wiki/Setting-up-GitHub-secrets).

 It's important that these are set up and named exactly what they are below in order for Github actions to work correctly.